-We work with partners toward sustainable soy production
+We work with partners toward sustainable soy production.

-As non-producers, we work with a wide range of experts and partners, within the industry and beyond, to promote responsible soy production, processing and trade, aiming ultimately to address global climate change pressures and protect natural ecosystems
+As non-producers, we work with a wide range of experts and partners, within the industry and beyond, to promote responsible soy production, processing and trade, aiming ultimately to address global climate change pressures and protect natural ecosystems.

 Committed to Sustainable Soy

 LDC predominantly exports soy beans from Brazil, Argentina and Paraguay.
+For further details of our sourcing profile in Brazil, Argentina and Paraguay, please see our transparency report here.

 LDC has been a member of the Brazilian Soy Moratorium since its inception in 2006.
 In this concerted effort, LDC and other industry actors monitor suppliers, and do not purchase soy from lands in the Amazon biome that were deforested after July 2008.
 This collaborative platform has significantly reduced deforestation in the Amazon that is attributable to soy cultivation, and ensures that today soy is no longer a driver of deforestation in the Amazon biome.